gzepr/monday-party/README.md

 	But I just want to yell
 	That I love you

-	And if you’re not here
+	Even if you’re not here
 	I’m still you.
-	If you’re not here
+	Even if you’re not here
 	I’m still you.

 ```